 As a Licensed Counselor, I often talk to people about the body/mind connection and explain that when we feed our body poorly, we won’t feel well emotionally or mentally.
 Food is nature’s medicine and is often neglected, although recently there seems to be a reawakened interest in going natural again.

 I am always seeking adventures and often go in search of them on my bicycle.
 Today I traveled the Green Circle Trail finding miles of wild blackberry bushes along the way!
 I munched in the bushes as cyclists rode by shouting, “Breakfast!”.
-I also picked a lot of berries to make smoothies, gluten free scones and to add into my coconut yogurt.
+I also picked a lot of berries to make smoothies, gluten-free scones and to add my coconut yogurt.